Yandex Cloud

 • I am using Yandex Network Load Balancer together with an ingress controller.
 Why are some of my cluster's nodes UNHEALTHY?

-• Why does the newly created PersistentVolumeClaim remain in Pending status?
+• Why does the newly created PersistentVolumeClaim remain Pending?

-• Why does my Managed Service for Kubernetes cluster fail to run after I change its node configuration?
+• Why does my Managed Service for Kubernetes cluster fail to start after I update its node configuration?

-• Why is DNS name resolution not working in my cluster?
+• Why is DNS resolution not working in my cluster?

-• There is a parameter conflict when creating a node group via the CLI.
+• Creating a node group with the CLI results in a parameter conflict.
 How do I fix it?

 • Error connecting to a cluster using kubectl